ADVISORI Logo

 How can PAM be implemented in cloud environments?

-Implementing PAM in cloud environments requires specific approaches that consider the dynamic and distributed nature of cloud infrastructures.
+Implementing PAM in cloud environments requires specific approaches that account for the dynamic and distributed nature of cloud infrastructures.

 ☁ ️ Cloud-Specific Challenges